canonical/is-charms-contributing-guide/CONTRIBUTING.md

 This will improve the maintainability of our charms, enable re-use and enable the team to take advantage of the powerful tooling available through Python.

+Note it is possible to run shell commands within python.
+[See this section.](#subprocess-calls-within-python)

 ## Subprocess calls within Python

 When running shell utilities or programs outside of Python, such as git, Python